stich86/UF-Instant-Mod/README.md

 `PASSWORD`      | `admin`

 # Flashing Custom Root FS
+# MAKE SURE TO HAVE A BACKUP OF EACH MTD PARTITION BEFORE PROCEED!

 If you have stick with stock firmware, you can login using ssh\telnet to IP `192.168.1.1` with these credentials `ubnt/ubnt`\
 Verify with this command the installed images: